ctxzero/ctxzero/README.md

-# Junior Penetration Tester | Offensive Security
+# Penetration Tester | Offensive Security

 Focused on **Network**, **Web Application**, and **Active Directory** penetration testing.
 Active on **TryHackMe** and **Hack The Box**.